 PSYC-331 Laboratory, Research Methods in Psychology: Personality, 3 cr.
 Research methods used in the study of "personality."
 Collection, analysis and interpretation of research data, and reporting results.
-(Formerly PSYC-325B) Prereq.: PSYC 302 and 330.
+Prereq.: PSYC 302 and 330 or 340.

 PSYC-333 Humanistic Theories of Personality, 3 cr.
 Approaches of the third force psychologists to the study of personality development.
-(Formerly PSYC-337) Prereq.: PSYC-330.
+Prereg.: PSYC-202.
 PSYC-334 Psychoanalytic Theories of Personality, 3 cr.
 Systematic comparison of the central concepts of Freudian and neo-Freudian analytic psychology, with special emphasis upon the contributions of ego psychology, implications for learning and for normal and abnormal personality development.
-(Formerly PSYC-340) Prereq.: PSYC-330.
+Prereq: PSYC-202.

 PSYC-340 Abnormal Psychology, 3 cr.
 Overview of psychopathology; similarities and differences between "normal" and "abnormal groups.
-(Formerly PSYC-312) Prereq.: PSYC-202.
+Prereq.: PSYC-202.

 PSYC-341 Laboratory, Research Methods in Psychology: Clinical, 3 cr.
 Application of the techniques learned in the Statistics and Research Methods courses to actual research topics in the clinical field of psychology.
 The format is one hour of lecture and four hours of laboratory, in which students actually collect and analyze data.
 Fulfills department major lab requirement.
-Prereq.: PSYC-302 and 340.
+Prereq.: PSYC-302 (and 330 or 340).

 PSYC-345 Theory and Methods of Individual Therapy, 3 cr.
 Overview of various approaches to psychotherapy.
-(Formerly PSYC-332) Prereq.: PSYC-330 or 340.
+Prereq.: PSYC-330 or 340.

 PSYC-346 Introduction to Group Psychotherapy, 3 cr.
 Study and application of the underlying principles of several approaches to group processes; e.g., T-groups, growth (Rogerian) groups, rational-emotive groups, Gestalt groups, T.A. groups.
-(Formerly PSYC-350) Prereq: PSYC-330 or 340.
+Prereq: PSYC-330 or 340.

 PSYC-350 Physiological Psychology, 3 cr.
 Lectures on physiological research techniques; ablation, lesioning, electro-physiology, and neurochemistry.
 The neuron, synaptic, electrical and chemical events, sensory physiology, psychopharmacology, memory mechanisms, emotions, and vegetative functions are covered.
-(Formerly PSYC-316) Prereq:: PSYC-202.
+Prereq.: PSYC-202.

 PSYC-351 Physiological Psychology Lab, 3 cr.
 Techniques employed in the investigation of brain functions including surgical and testing procedures such as ablation, electrolytic lesions, implants of permanent electrodes, operant conditioning techniques, pharmacological experiments and demonstrations.
-(Formerly PSYC-354) Prereq.: PSYC-302 and 350, or 12 hours of biology and consent of instructor.
+Prereg.: PSYC-302 and 350, or 12 hours of biology and consent of instructor.

 PSYC-352 Introduction to Neuropsychopharmacology, 3 cr.
 Discussion of neuronal synapse and neurotransmitter action, and of the physiology and basic chemistry of the better known putative neurotransmitters; overview of the major and minor tranquilizers, the antidepressants, and the hallucinogens; examination of the better known relationships between neurochemistry, psychopharmacology, and behavior.
-(Formerly PSYC-381) Prereq.: PSYC-350.
+Prereq:: PSYC-350.

 PSYC-353 Physiological Bases of Mental Disorders, 3 cr.
 Physiological and genetic aspects of mental disorders: major theories and current research models with emphasis on current literature and primary sources.
-(Formerly PSYC-382) Prereq.: PSYC-350.
+Prereq.: PSYC-202.

 PSYC-354 Seminar in Drug Abuse, 3 cr.
 Lectures, discussion, and selected readings concerning the psychological, sociological, and physiological aspects of drug abuse.
-(Formerly PSYC-345) Prereq.: PSYC-200 or Intro Biol.
+Prereq: PSYC-100 or PSYC-200 or Intro Biol.

 PSYC-360 Social Psychology, 3 cr.
 Basic principles and research techniques in social perception, attitude formation, group dynamics, interpersonal attraction, and social influence.
-(Formerly PSYC-313) Prereq.: PSYC-202.
+Prereq: PSYC-202.

-PSYC-361 Laboratory in Social Psychology, 3 cr.
+PSYC-361 Laboratory, Research Methods in Psychology: Social Psychology, 3 cr.
 Application of techniques learned in Statistics and Research Methods to actual research topics in social psychology.
 Through lecture and laboratory, in which students actually collect and analyze data.
 Prereq.: PSYC 302 and 360.

 PSYC-362 Introduction to Group Dynamics 3 cr.
 Study of the structures and interpersonal dynamics of small groups.
-(Formerly PSYC-352) Prereq.: PSYC-200.
+Prereq: PSYC-100 or PSYC-200.